ibm-ecosystem-engineering/cp4d-watsonx-install/install-guide/docs/install-cpd-watsonx.md

 sidebar_position: 3
 ---

-# Method 1: Use Cloud Pak Deployer to Install Cloud Pak for Data and watsonx
+# Method 1: Use Cloud Pak Deployer to Install Cloud Pak for Data and watsonx.ai

-This method uses Cloud Pak Deployer to automate the install of the CPD platform (version 5.0.0), watsonx.ai, watsonx.data, and watsonx.governance .
+This method uses Cloud Pak Deployer to automate the install of the CPD platform (version 5.0.0) and watsonx.ai.
 The documentation can be found at: <https://ibm.github.io/cloud-pak-deployer/>

 ## Prerequisites